 }

-- If the image is meaningful and has an alt attribute, this structure is not suitable as it changes the visual and reading order.
+- If the image has meaning and an alt attribute is specified, this structure is not suitable because the visual order and reading order will differ.

-- Keyboard tab order follows HTML order, so if you have multiple focusable elements within a card, make sure the focus order doesn't break the logical flow.
+- Keyboard Tab order follows HTML order, so if there are multiple focusable elements within a card, verify that the focus sequence does not break the logical flow.

-If you want the entire card clickable area
+When you want the entire card to be clickable

-Pattern 3: Making the entire card clickable using pseudo-elements
+Pattern 3: Make the entire card clickable with pseudo-elements

 <article class="article-card" aria-labelledby="article-title">